MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 1. Select the button.
 The info dialog appears and displays the message you added to the **Show Dialog** node earlier.

-1. When you're finished with info dialog, click its **Continue** button.
+1. When you're finished with the info dialog, click its **Continue** button.
 Note that after you click the button, it disappears.
 To use the button again, you must exit and then re-enter Play mode.

     > [!TIP]
     > The distance and triggering elements in effect here are determined by the components of the **ProximityDetector** GameObject.